Publius Licinius Valerianus

 c.
 262 CE

 Valerian I was born around 193 CE (certainly between 193-200 CE) as Publius Licinius Valerian; also called Valerian the Elder.
-His wife was Mariniana, who was deified after death.
+Valerian I was a Roman emperor in the years 253-260 CE.
+He was the only Roman emperor who got in and died in captivity.
+He was captured during the war with Persia.

 The period in which he lived (3rd century CE) was a serious test for the efficiency of the “Roman organism”.
 At that time, the Roman Empire was plagued by plagues, invasions (Persians, Goths, Alamans, Franks, Quadi and Sarmatians), civil wars and economic degression.
 After the assassination of the ruler Alexander Severus in March 235 CE, the power for the next 50 years was between 20 and 25 self-proclaimed Caesars.
 They were usually influential generals who ruled in their dominions.

 Valerian came from an excellent senatorial family from Etruria.
-He served in the military rank of high-rank officer, probably also commanded a legion.
-In accordance with cursus honorum, he held all subsequent offices to the consulate.
+He served in the military rank of a high-rank officer, and probably also commanded a legion.
+In accordance with cursus honorum, he held all subsequent offices at the consulate.
+His wife was Mariniana, who was deified after death.

 In 257 and 258 CE, Valerian began the persecution of Christians whose activities he considered criminal and violent of the Roman religion.
 The emperor forbade the celebration of Christian masses and visiting catacombs (burial sites).
 Clerics refusing to sacrifice were executed, and laypeople were punished by confiscation of property, exile and forced labour.